New Knowledge, Innovations & Improvements

 The new designation was created in an effort to improve maternal and neonatal outcomes.
 To establish the new rules, the Texas Perinatal Advisory Council developed to standardize neonatal levels of care based on guidelines from the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.

-The achievement was a collaborative effort among nursing leadership, physicians, and all service lines to accomplish and meet the requirements.
+The achievement was a collaborative effort among nursing leadership, physicians and all service lines to accomplish and meet the requirements.
 A program plan was compiled that described the capabilities and services we offer to our patients.
 It gave a perspective as to what we do well and where we have an opportunity to improve outcomes for these vulnerable patients.

-The American Academy of Pediatrics survey team was comprised of physicians, nurse practitioners, nurses, and a representative from the Texas Department of State Health Services.
-The team reviewed our processes and our compliancy with the rules.
+The American Academy of Pediatrics survey team was comprised of physicians, nurse practitioners nurses, and a representative from the Texas Department of State Health Services.
+The team reviewed our processes and our compliance with the rules.
 After this two-day process, no deficiencies were found.
 In November 2018, we were designated a Level IV NICU.
 This is the highest level of care for a Neonatal Intensive Care Unit.